Scripture Reference: Acts 3:1-4:22

 Click here for an overview of the Book of Acts

 Being disabled in the first century meant total dependence on family and friends.
-The man in this story was carried by someone and put at the temple gate each day to beg from those entering the temple courts.
+Someone carried the man in this story and put him at the temple gate daily to beg those entering the temple courts.
 He had been crippled since birth (Acts 3:2) and was over 40 years old (Acts 4:22).
 Years of begging must have made this man feel dejected and disengaged.
-When he asked for money he must not have even been looking up because Peter had to get his attention and tell him to look at him while he talked (Acts 3:1-5).
+When he asked for money, he must not have even looked up because Peter had to get his attention and tell him to look at him while he talked (Acts 3:1-5).

-Healing this man was most probably not on Peter and John’s “to do” list for their day.
-They were most probably on their way to join in the afternoon prayer time or possibly just trying to connect with more people in the temple area to tell them about Jesus.
-Later, Peter recalled it an “act of kindness” on the part of the apostles.
-It is God who turned this event into a wonderful opportunity to preach to many people.
+This man was probably not on Peter and John’s “to-do” list for their day.
+They were probably on their way to join the afternoon prayer time or possibly just trying to connect with more people in the temple area to tell them about Jesus.
+Later, Peter recalled it as an “act of kindness” on the part of the apostles.
+God turned this event into a wonderful opportunity to preach to many people.

 It was always in God’s plan for His people to accept Jesus as their true king.
 This was not the message that the religious leaders wanted the people to hear.
 They must have been frustrated because they thought they had taken care of this “Jesus problem” earlier when they played a leading part in his crucifixion.
-To top it off some leaders, the Sadducees, didn’t even believe in resurrection and that was a major part of what Peter was preaching.
+To top it off, some leaders, the Sadducees, didn’t even believe in resurrection, which was a major part of Peter’s preaching.
 They had Peter and John put in jail overnight.

-Caiaphas was actually the High Priest at this time but his father-in-law, Annas, still held the honorary title.
+Caiaphas was the High Priest at this time, but his father-in-law, Annas, still held the honorary title.
 They and other members of their family gathered with the other religious leaders to question Peter and John (Acts 4:5-14).
 The leaders were in an impossible situation.
-How does one argue against this when the healed man in question is walking and leaping about praising God?
+How does one argue against this when the healed man walks and leaps about praising God?
 There was nothing they could say (4:14).

 Way to Introduce the Story:

 Ask the children if anyone has ever carried them anywhere.
-Talk about your own experiences or suggest times when a person might be carried.
+Talk about your experiences or suggest times when a person might be carried.
 A baby has to be carried because they can’t walk.
 A parent might carry a child to bed when they are sleepy.
-A fireman might carry a person out of a burning building when they save them.
-Ask the children to think about what it would be like if you could never walk anywhere and someone would always have to carry you.
-In today’s story we are going to talk about a man who couldn’t walk.
-He didn’t have a wheelchair and someone always had to carry him.
+A fireman might carry someone out of a burning building when they save them.
+Ask the children to think about what it would be like if they could never walk anywhere and someone would always have to carry them.
+Today’s story will discuss a man who couldn’t walk.
+He had no wheelchair, and someone always had to carry him.

 top